 f.write(fig.to_html(include_plotlyjs="cdn"))

-# iframe with and height should be litte bit larger than those rendered by plotly
+# iframe width and height should be little bit larger than those rendered by plotly

 # see: https://stackoverflow.com/a/43880597/3247880